Skip to content

 You can also see my live version:

-Although this article used a simple React project to illustrate how you can double-click to edit a web page's text, the principles covered applies to any React application.
+Although this article used a simple React project to illustrate how to double-click to edit a web page’s text, the principles covered apply to any React application.
+So, you can use the concepts you’ve learned to add validations or make images (or an entire webpage) editable on double-click.